 Once you’ve created your buyer personas, design a Facebook Ad (paired with laser-focused targeting) for each one, directly addressing their pain points.
 Here’s an example of two potential AdEspresso Ads, one aimed at Startups and one aimed at Media Agencies:

 Very different value propositions!
 For Startups, we highlight their desire to grow as quickly as possible.
 For Agencies, we address managing Facebook Ads more quickly and with better results.

 3) Add Social Proofs

 Do you know what the most influential emotion in a purchase decision is?
+Fear.